 After switching to a commuter flight in Chicago, it’s after dark when I land in Ames.
 No Jetway there.
 I see my family waving from inside the terminal.
 The surprise is ‘Gator, who has an arm around each twin.
-He’s finally seen the light.
+Has he finally seen the light?

 “Tell me the news, ‘Gate.
 You seem ready to burst.”
-I know he’s ready to land a knockout punch himself.
+I know he is ready to land a knockout punch himself.

 “Jist followin’ yer example, Andy.
 I cain’t jist love one person,” he crows with an arm around each of my twin sisters.

 “And we swore never to exclude one another from our lives,” Angie explains how twin-think goes along with this plan.